-Yusef Salaam, one of the "Central Park Five," was elected to the New York City Council in 2024, almost 25 years after the five Black and Brown teenagers were wrongfully convicted for the vicious rape of a white woman who had been jogging in the park.
+Yusef Salaam, one of the "Central Park Five," was elected to the New York City Council in 2024, almost 25 years after the five Black and Brown teenagers were wrongfully convicted for the vicious rape of a white woman who had been jogging in Central Park.
 Salaam served almost seven years in prison before a serial rapist confessed to the crime and the five men were exonerated.
+Raymond Santana, another of the exonerated defendants, unsuccessfully ran for a seat on the City Council in 2025.
 See Katherine Rosman, From One of 'Central Park Five' to Member of the City Council, N.Y.
 TIMES, Jan.
 1, 2024, at A1.

-For discussion of legislation recently passed in Florida designed to set the stage for asking the Court to overrule Kennedy, see the material above supplementing Page 412.
+For discussion of legislation recently passed in Florida and several other states designed to set the stage for asking the Court to overrule Kennedy, see the material above supplementing Page 412.